sanjaynaimisha/Introduction-to-programming-/README.md

 ## AI Assistance

-I used Claude (Anthropic) on December 6, 2024 to help me with:
+I used Claude to help me with:
 - Understanding how to write good docstrings
 - Learning about pygame features like SRCALPHA for transparency
 - Figuring out how composition works in OOP
 - Adding comments to explain my code

-Everything else (the visual design, colors, math, data mappings, and all the code logic) I did myself.
+-
 ## What I Learned

 - How to read CSV files using Python's csv module